 - Understand the health risks of cholinesterase (ChE)-inhibiting pesticide exposure.

 - Describe the aspects of exposure associated with decreased levels of ChE (who is at risk, type of pesticides, routes, signs and symptoms, treatment, and prevention)

 - Recognize the importance of establishing accurate baseline ChE monitoring for people who work with ChE-inhibiting pesticides in agriculture.

 - Recognize the importance of accurate and consistent ongoing ChE monitoring for people who work in agriculture.

 - Understand and follow the protocol for the ChE monitoring algorithm.

-Intended Audience: Occupational safety managers, doctors, nurses, nurse practitioners, physician assistants, and educators whose practice will be enhanced with the most current information on cholinesterase exposure and management
+Intended Audience: Occupational safety managers, emergency service providers, doctors, nurses, nurse practitioners, physician assistants, and educators whose practice will be enhanced with the most current information on cholinesterase exposure and management